-As you enjoy what’s left of the weekend, see what’s in The Daily Sauce.
+As you settle in for a long weekend, see what’s in The Daily Sauce.

-With the win, FSU moves to 7-3 on the year.
-All seven wins have come in weekend series.
-The Seminoles will go for the 3-game sweep of Cal on Sunday.
+FSU is off to a 2-0 start on the young season.
+The Seminoles go for the 3-game sweep on Sunday.

-Baseball vs. California, 12 p.m.
+Baseball vs. James Madison, 1 p.m.
 ET (ACC Network Extra)